pierre-rouleau/pel/README.rst

   - PEL controls the activation and loading of selected packages, with emphasis on:

-    - reducing Emacs initialization time to a minimum [4]_ in all modes,
+    - reducing Emacs initialization time to a minimum [#quick]_ in all modes,
     - providing key bindings when Emacs is running in both graphics mode and terminal mode,
     - adding extra commands that complement Emacs and external packages.